Missionaries of the Precious Blood

 The Missionaries of the Precious Blood (Congregatio Missionariorum Pretiosissimi Sanguinis) is a Catholic community of priests and brothers.
 The society was founded by Saint Gaspar del Bufalo in 1815.

-The Missionaries of the Precious Blood is a shortened English translation of the Latin "Congregatio Missionariorum Pretiosissimi Sanguinis Domini Nostri Jesu Christi," (The Congregation of Missionaries of the Most Precious Blood of Our Lord Jesus Christ).
+The name "Missionaries of the Precious Blood" is a shortened English translation of the Latin "Congregatio Missionariorum Pretiosissimi Sanguinis Domini Nostri Jesu Christi" (the Congregation of Missionaries of the Most Precious Blood of Our Lord Jesus Christ).
 Priests and brothers add the nominal letters C.PP.S. after their names to indicate their membership in the Congregation.